Steve Rezhener specializes in Microsoft Data Platform, SQL Server, AWS/Azure and Microsoft BI Stack.

 x

-Sponsor a room (name a room) (based on availability, first come first serve)
+Sponsor a room (name a room) (based on availability)

 CancellationPolicy